 Other English Unitary Councils

-London has long been seen as a special case in UK local government, the current population is estimated at 9.3 million, this is set against a census figure for 2011 of 8.1 million suggesting a highly rapid growth rate not seen since the eighteenth century.
+London has long been seen as a special case in UK local government.
+The pre-COVID population was around 9.3 million, compared with a 2011 census figure of 8.1 million suggesting a highly rapid growth rate not seen since the eighteenth century.
 Consequently, the provision of services to such a population requires a form of administration that has high level strategic capabilities as well as an ability to reflect the needs as felt locally.
 The speed of population growth and the transient nature of a significant proportion of those who live and work in the city results in huge pressures and demands on services.

-Today, London has an over strategic authority with an elected mayor, the GLA, with 32 Boroughs providing a range of services.
-The boroughs are roughly divided into ‘inner London’ boroughs, (******) and outer London Boroughs
+Today, London has a strategic authority with an elected mayor, the Greater London Authority, and 32 Boroughs providing a range of services, plus the ancient City of London.

-The populations of each Borough varies between just under 200.000 (Kensington and Chelsea @160k to Barnet with over 350k) – in addition the corporation of London covering the ‘square mile’ with a population of a little over 7k (2018 figures)
+The population of each Borough varies between just under 200.000 (Kensington and Chelsea is 160k, Barnet over 350k). – in addition the corporation of London covering the ‘square mile’ with a population of a little over 7k (2018 figures).